-The 440BX and 440GX AGPsets include a Real Time Clock (RTC) circuit, which provides the date and time for the system.
-If the external battery for the RTC is low, it will prevent your system from POSTing, and you will not get a display.
+The Real Time Clock (RTC) circuit, which provides the date and time for the system is integrated into the 440BX/GX AGPset.
+If the external battery for the RTC is low, you will most likely lose your BIOS settings.
 Normally the life span of an external battery is 2 years.
-If yours is running low, you will need to replace it with a new 3V lithium battery (Sony CR2032).
+If yours is running low, you will need to replace it with a new 3V lithium battery (CR2032).